-I’m passionate about games, especially RPGs, and am always looking for opportunities to contributing design ideas professionally or as a hobby.
+I’m passionate about games and gamification, and I am always looking for opportunities to contributing design ideas in the field professionally or as a hobby.

 If you are a small team that does not have a ui/ux designer on board, bringing in a consultant for your project can prove valuable.
 This is especially true if you are working on a game that requires a somewhat complex menu system, a case in which having an artist or a programmer handle the user interface is not necessarily the best choice.

 Over the years I have contributed to various small game projects, as well as some larger ones like DoW2 (unit balance), MWO (heat scale mechanics and interface improvements during their beta) and GBGW (inventory sorting options and other minor QOL improvements).

 Synthetic Lover is a Visual Novel set in a futuristic world inspired by the likes of Blade Runner, Westworld, Altered Carbon and Ai No Kusabi.